 Graduates of the Deaf/Hard of Hearing licensure program:

-- Teach in classrooms or resource rooms
+- Teach in classrooms or resource rooms with DHH programming

 The Deaf/Hard of Hearing and special education M.Ed. program require the completion of 55-61 credits.
 Your total number of required credits may vary based on previous educational experience or licensures.

 Note: This plan is an example only.
 You'll work with your advisor to develop a couse schedule specific to your needs.

 Required DHH licensure courses (45 credits)

 - EPSY 5641 – Foundations of Deaf Education (3cr)